 Here are the seven “mountains” to be transformed, according to the seven mountain mandate:

 These seven sectors of society are thought to mold the way everyone thinks and behaves.
 So, to tackle societal change, these seven “mountains” must be transformed.
 The mountains are also referred to as “pillars,” “shapers,” “molders,” and “spheres.”
-Those who follow the seven mountain mandate speak of “occupying” the mountains, “invading” the culture, and “transforming” society.
+Those who follow the seven mountain mandate speak of “occupying” the mountains, “invading” the culture, and “transforming” or “taking back” society.

-Lance P. Wallnau coined the term seven mountain mandate and is its most prominent teacher.
+Lance Wallnau coined the term seven mountain mandate and is one of its prominent teachers.
 Wallnau adapts the missionary mandate of Jesus to His disciples to “go and make disciples” of all the nations into a mandate to effect social transformation.
 He reasons that, since churches already have a presence in every nation in the world, we need to now concentrate on influencing the systems (the “mountains”) within these nations.
 The problem, according to Wallnau, is that Christians are not currently influencing society outside the church.
 Christians have left the mountains susceptible to the “gates of hell,” which are spiritual portals over the “kings” (influence-shapers) of those mountains.

 Wallnau’s teaching is loosely based on the Abrahamic Covenant, which promised Abraham a seed and a lasting inheritance.
 Also, Israel was promised in Deuteronomy 28:12–14 to be the “head and not the tail” among the nations.
 Proponents of the seven mountain mandate infer that the church, not Israel, is the entity to claim that promise.
 It is now up to believers to move in proximity to the “gates of hell” and position themselves to exert the greatest amount of influence.
 Each individual Christian is to find the particular “mountain” to which he is called and be a leader in that realm.